C2iscool/CIT-93/030-async-workout/README.md

 # My attempts failed.
 I tried to make a function inside the eventListener using the inputs from the form.
 I copied the updateDOM function from a previous week in the hopes that I could convert it to work here.
 I did not know how to pass the time input to the setTimeout function.

 # I think there a bunch of ideas.
 We could change the strings to have an encouraging message at the synchronous part, and at the end, when the setTimeout expires and have it congratulate you.
 We could add a local storage thing to store personal bests.
 We could have that object show up when data is submitted and have it updated if the rep value entered is higher than the previous reps entered.
 WE could have another setTimeout thing that gives you a motivational message at the halfway point of the timer.

+# I thought I was doing okay.
+I tried adding in one promise based on the startWorkout function.
+It would not pickup the parameters from the form.
+I don't know if I had to make seperate promises with both resolve and reject returns.
+I don't know if I needed an error function with a catch when I called it.